 This is the perfect tour for those who do not have a lot of snowmobile experience, but would like to experience a whole day in the saddle, and to head far from Longyearbyen and into the wilderness.

 We will enjoy an expedition lunch out in the wilderness.
 Perhaps at the top of Fjordnibba, with views towards the mighty Tempelfjellet and the von Post Glacier in the Tempelfjord?
-If the winter has been long and cold, we may be able to drive in towards the glacier face, or park the snowmobiles by Fredheim and walk out onto the ice.
+If the winter has been long and cold, we may be able to drive in towards the glacier face, or park the snowmobiles by Fredheim.
 Safety is always the most important, but whichever route we take, the guide will share informative details on the environs and history of the area, and if we are lucky we may see some of the local wildlife.

 A valid driver’s licence for car or motorbike is required to drive a snowmobile.
 Remember to take it with you on the tour.